jentery/mdia200v7/index.md

 ### Creating a Respectful, Inclusive, and Productive Learning Environment

 UVic is committed to promoting critical academic discourse while providing a respectful and productive learning environment across all modalities of learning and teaching.
 All members of the university community have the right to experience, and the responsibility to help create, such an environment.
 In any course, the instructor has the primary responsibility for creating a respectful, inclusive and productive learning environment in a manner consistent with other university policies and regulations.
-Instructors or students who have unresolved questions or concerns about a particular learning environment should bring them to the Chair or Director of the unit concerned (or Dean, in the case of undepartmentalized faculties).
+Students who have unresolved questions or concerns about a particular learning environment should bring them to the Dean (since Media Studies is not a department, and I am its director).

 ### Accessibility